altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 | Intel Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (Production 1 P-Tiles & E-Tiles) | DK-SI-AGF014EA | AGFB014R24B2E2V (Power Solution 1) | 0001101 |
 | Intel Agilex™ 7 FPGA F-Series Transceiver-SoC Development Kit (ES P-Tiles & E-Tiles) | DK-SI-AGF014E3ES | AGFB014E3ES (Power Solution 1) | 0001001 |

 The DK-SI-AGF014E3ES and DK-SI-AGF014EA are deprecated, and not supported anymore.
-Instructions on how to build the binaries for the DK-SI-AGF014EA are provided in the [Boot from SD Card on the DK-SI-AGF014EA](#boot-from-sd-card-on-the-dk-si-agf014ea) section.
+Refer to previous versions of this page for more information about them.

 The U-Boot and Linux compilation, Yocto compilation and creating the SD card image require a Linux host PC.
 The rest of the operations can be performed on either a Windows or Linux host PC.